apache/pulsar/site2/website/versioned_docs/version-2.8.2/getting-started-standalone.md

 If the message has been successfully published to the topic, you will see a confirmation like the following in the `pulsar-client` logs:

 ```
-13:09:39.356 [main] INFO  org.apache.pulsar.client.cli.PulsarClientTool - 1 messages successfully produced
+22:21:08.693 [main] INFO  org.apache.pulsar.client.cli.PulsarClientTool - 1 messages successfully produced
 ```

 ## Stop Pulsar standalone

 Press `Ctrl+C` to stop a local standalone Pulsar.

-> #### Tip
->
+> **Tip**
-> If the service runs as a background process using the `pulsar-daemon start standalone` command, then use the `pulsar-daemon stop standalone`  command to stop the service.
+> If the service runs as a background process using the `bin/pulsar-daemon start standalone` command, then use the `bin/pulsar-daemon stop standalone`  command to stop the service.
 >
 > For more information, see [pulsar-daemon](https://pulsar.apache.org/docs/en/reference-cli-tools/#pulsar-daemon).